edercirino/edercirino/README.md

 I'm an automotive air conditioning mechanic from Brazil.

 Programming is currently a hobby and a way to build practical solutions for my own work.
-I'm studying web development while developing a workshop management system from the ground up.
+I'm studying web development while developing a auto repair shop management system from the ground up.

 ## Currently learning